 - 1.1 Applicant Responsibilities.
 To apply for a 14 CFR part 145 repair station certificate under the provisions of the Agreement, an applicant AMO must: - a.
 Be located in one of the EU Member States and hold an EASA Part-145 approval. - b.
-Include in its application for both initial and renewal of the FAA approval a statement demonstrating that the FAA certificate and/or rating is necessary for maintaining or altering U.S. aircraft and/or aeronautical products being installed on U.S.-registered aircraft and foreign-registered aircraft and/or aeronautical products being installed on foreign-registered aircraft operating under the provisions of 14 CFR. - c.
+Statement of Need.
+Title 14 CFR part 145, § 145.51(c)(1) requires that the applicant for a repair station and rating located outside of the United States must show that the repair station certificate and/or rating is necessary for maintaining or altering U.S.-registered aircraft; or foreign-registered aircraft operated under the provisions of 14 CFR part 121 or part 135; and articles for use on these aircraft.
+The applicant should provide a written statement attesting to the need. - c.
 Contact the AA of the Member State in which the organization's principal place of business is located. - d.
 Review 14 CFR part 187 for determining fees for certification services and approvals.